Buses

 See caption for picture information.
 See caption for picture information.

 These images come from Lausanne, in Switzerland, and depict their latest trailers which are of the 'low floor / easy access' variety.
-By introducing trailers with this configuration in to their fleet it has become possible to offer enhanced accessibility without having to prematurely scrap the existing fleet of high-floor trolleybuses which still have many years of revenue-earning life left.
+By introducing trailers with this configuration in to their fleet it become possible to offer enhanced accessibility without having to prematurely scrap the existing fleet of high-floor trolleybuses which at that time still had many years of revenue-earning life left.

 Nowadays Lausanne is one of a handful of Swiss cities which still uses trailers.
-To cope with increasing demand Lüzern reintroduced trailers, as it offers a cost effective way to increase passenger capacity when the fleet of buses (which are not articulated) still have many years of life left in them.
-Initially this was only as a temporary stop-gap measure before converting an overcrowded trolleybus route back to tramway however they have now adopted a different solution and are also using Hess double-articulated LighTram trolleybuses.
+To cope with increasing demand Lüzern reintroduced trailers, albeit as a temporary stop-gap measure before converting an overcrowded trolleybus route back to tramway.
+However they have now adopted a different solution and are also using Hess double-articulated LighTram trolleybuses, some of which have a special TBRT (TrolleyBus Rapid Transit) styling, as seen elsewhere on this page.
 The advantage of the double-articulateds is that whilst just 2 metres longer than the rigid trolleybus + trailer combinations they can carry 20 more passengers.
-The Swiss also use trailers on some inter-urban and rural services, including the 'post buses' (which carry passengers as well as post) although these generally only use the trailers for luggage / post.
+The Swiss also use trailers on some inter-urban and rural bus services, including the 'post buses' (which carry passengers as well as post) although these generally only use the trailers for luggage / post.

-Although relatively rare trailers are used elsewhere too but as the aim of this website is to use sample locations to demonstrate possibilities for use elsewhere too, so it is not intended to even try and provide definitive lists of every location.
+Nowadays the use of bus trailers has become relatively rare with a 2014 German survey finding that in 2015 there were just 232 trailers in passenger service throughout the European continent.
+Since the aim of this website is to use sample locations to demonstrate possibilities for use elsewhere too, it is not intended to even try and provide definitive lists of every location.

 See caption for picture information.
 See caption for picture information.